asadhasnain/iTwinjsStarterKit/Connections/Backend/BriefcaseManager/README.md

-# Checkpoint connection
+# Backend Application Briefcase Manager

-This is a very simple starting guide to establish an IModelConnection to a Checkpoint of an iModel.
+This is a very simple starting guide to establish a Backend Node Application that can support:

+    1. Signing in the user
+    2. Initializing the logger
+    3. Downloading Briefcase
+    4. Opening the Briefcase
+    5. Listing all the ProcessFunctional.Equipment

 ## Register Client